-It has been said that the greatest enemy of government is it’s own people.
-In the past decades a whole new slavery program has been developed in the USA and is being marketed globally---wage slavery, tax slavery, debt slavery, and new laws which criminalize people and place them in privately owned prisons funded with tax dollars.
-It is the people who will rise up against a government which is enslaving them, hence, it is the government who will do all in it’s power to keep the people distracted and down.
+It has been said that the greatest enemy of government is its own people.
+In the past decades, a whole new slavery program has been developed in the USA and is being marketed globally---wage slavery, tax slavery, debt slavery, and new laws that criminalize people and place them in privately owned prisons funded with tax dollars.
+It is the people who will rise up against a government that is enslaving them, hence, it is the government who will do all in its power to keep the people distracted and down.

 CRIMINALIZATION OF THE PEOPLE